mycoboco/quokka/README.md

 it has been modified to behave in a more similar way to `ls -v` and to return the sorted array instead of nothing.
 If you need to replace that module with, say, a updated one, it is necessary to apply these changes properly.

+###Usage Tips

+A few useful tips go here.

+1. Sort files in a natural order

+  The `-v` option makes `quokka` behave in the same way as `ls -v` when sorting file names; it affects how numbers in file names are handled.
+Without the option, `quokka` performs lexicographic comparison which puts, say, `img10` before `img2` because `1` has a smaller code than `2` has.
+This looks natural to most (if not all) programmers, but ordinary users would like to put `10` after `2` which the `-v` option does.

+2. Control the sorting order

+  `quokka` can accepts file names to rename from the contents of a file given through the `-f` option.
+For example, you can edit the file obtained from redirection of `ls -t -1` (where `-t` for sorting by modification time and `-1` for displaying only file names) and give it to quokka with the `-f` option.

+3. One-line multiple-command

+  `quokka` is designed to accept multiple commands in a line.
+For example, you can change files' extensions to `docx` by this one-line input:

+        > #extension change to docx done rename

+  instead of:

+        > #extension
+        #extension> change to docx
+        #extension> done
+        > rename

+  The thing is that the newline character does not differ from other white-spaces in separating commands.

+4. Names with spaces

+  The earlier versions of `quokka` used quotation for spaces embedded in file names.
+This approach made troubles with `readline`'s auto-completion supported by `node.js`, and had me choose to escape spaces with a leading backslash.
+Since the backslash character is now used for escaping spaces, it is necessary to escape backslashes themselves.
+For example,

+        #replace> replace \  .

+  makes `quokka` replace a space with a period (_note_ the space after `\`), and

+        #strip> strip \\

+  makes `quokka` strip off all instances of `\`.
+In most cases, the smart auto-completion explained below helps you not to forget escaping spaces.

+5. Smart auto-completion

+  The recent version of `quokka` support the smart auto-completion that is _smart_ in the sense that it is aware of the input context and suggests appropriate words.
+For example, pressing a tab key after `HDTV` when `quokka` expects arguments for `replace` shows every partial string starting with `HDTV` in file names to rename.
+This helps you to stop using a mouse to copy and paste characters from your terminal screen.

 If you have a question or suggestion, do not hesitate to contact me via email (woong.jun at gmail.com) or web (http://code.woong.org/).